The online Comment window has expired

 • Default_avatar

-ilona clark almost 4 years ago
+ilona clark about 4 years ago

 This is madness, especially on top of onerous and expensive rent control regulations that do not even allow housing providers to stay abreast of inflation rates; Eviction moratorium which mandate we provide the essential service of housing for free with little or no mortgage or tax relief.
 Please OPPOSE this resolution!